markng/aiframe/README.md

-# AIFrame
+# CogniFrame

 A server-side web framework optimized for AI-human collaboration.
-AIFrame is designed to make it easy for AI agents to understand, modify, and maintain web applications while working alongside human developers.
+CogniFrame is designed to make it easy for AI agents to understand, modify, and maintain web applications while working alongside human developers.

 ## Key Features